Meeran-O-Meter/Meeran-O-Meter/README.md

 ## Hey, I'm Meeran!

-⚡ I design, develop and deploy real world projects along with random, super fun ones that came to me at 10pm.
+⚡ I design, develop and deploy unique projects along with random, super fun ones that came to me at 10pm.

 💬 I love allegories, chess, and greek mythology, and try to apply their meanings to my life.